 This paper introduces CamC2V, a novel conditioning mechanism that provides the diffusion process with extensive contextual information derived from multiple context views.
 Unlike conventional image-to-video diffusion models, which typically rely on a single reference image, our proposed method employs a \emph{Context-aware Encoder} that encodes additional context through a high-level semantic stream and a 3D-aware visual stream, generating a global semantic representation and a dense, pixel-wise visual embedding from context views.
-This encoder effectively aggregates relevant features complementing the generation while filtering out unrelated information.
-As a result, our approach significantly improves visual quality and enhances the accuracy of the generated camera trajectories compared to existing baseline methods.
+This results in significantly improved video fidelity and adherence to scene context, bringing video diffusion models closer to traditional rendering engines.